SOUMYAPRATAPSINGH/SearchResearch/README.md

 Push and open a pull request.

 License
-[MIT License] - See LICENSE file for details (add a LICENSE file if not present).
+[Specify license here] - Add a LICENSE file for details.
 Contact
-For questions or support, contact Your Name at you@example.com.
+For questions or support, contact the project maintainer.```